jolehmann/SolidityAccessControlEnforcement/README.md

 However, changes to the state variables of a contract should, in many cases, be restricted to certain addresses instead of every possible blockchain user.
 In a banking application for example, the functions to deposit or withdraw money are publicly available while the access to a certain account should be limited to the registered account holder.

-To check this property as soon as possible during the development process, we develop the [AccessControlMetamodel](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/Metamodel) for modelling the role-based access control requirements on an architectural level as well as deriving formal specifications from these requirements with the [AccessControlGenerator](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/AccessControlGenerator).
+To check this property as soon as possible during the development process, we develop the [AccessControlMetamodel](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/Metamodel) for modelling the role-based access control requirements on an architectural level as well as deriving formal specifications from these requirements with the [AccessControlGenerator](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/AccessControlGenerator).
 For this, we combine model-driven software development (*MDSD*) using the Eclipse Modeling Framework (*EMF*) with formal methods and verification.
 To do so, we focus on defining the information needed to model access control policies on an architectural level as well as how the resulting elements can be connected.
 Additionally, we define how these policies can be translated into formal specifications that enforce the access control policies using verification tools like [solc-verify](https://github.com/SRI-CSL/solidity) & [Slither](https://github.com/crytic/slither).
 This allows the developer to see violations and possible security risks very early in the development process.

+In a further step, the results of Slither and solc-verify should be transferred back to the modeled system.
+For this purpose, the obtained analysis data of the tools Slither and solc-verify are combined with the [SolidityRoleAdapter](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/SolidityRoleAdapter).
+A worklist algorithm is used to resolve the dependencies.
+Role annotations, which are also included in this data, are used to calculate whether accesses from roles to variables occur that were not previously intended and modeled in the system.
+In the following the found role-relations can be returned with the [MissingRoleRelationAdder](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/MissingRoleRelationAdder) into a copy of the original system.
+In this way, the result of the analysis can be illustrated by directly comparing the old and the modified system.
+It becomes clear which additional access rights have been introduced by the code.

 ## Project Structure

-- [AccessControlGenerator](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/AccessControlGenerator): the generator based on the Metamodel
-- [Examples](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/Examples): contains the concrete instances of the example use cases and scenarios
+- [Examples](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Examples): contains the concrete instances of the example use cases and scenarios
 - [Metamodel](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/Metamodel): Ecore / EMF Project containing the created metamodel as well as the generated .edit & .editor
+- [Projects](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects): the folder with all applications and plugins

+The Projects include:

+- [AccessControlGenerator](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/AccessControlGenerator): the generator based on the Metamodel
-- [influence_and_calls_plugin](https://github.com/KASTEL-CSSDA/SolidityAccessControlEnforcement/tree/main/influence_and_calls_plugin): printer extension for the Slither framework to reason about indirect influences
+- [influence_and_calls_plugin](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/influence_and_calls_plugin): printer extension for the Slither framework to reason about indirect influences
+- [SolidityRoleAdapter](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/SolidityRoleAdapter): adapter to parse slither and solc-verify results and calculate missing role relations
+- [MissingRoleRelationAdder](https://github.com/jolehmann/SolidityAccessControlEnforcement/tree/role-annotations/Projects/MissingRoleRelationAdder): Creates a modified copy of the modelled system with all generated missing role relations

 ## Installation